 The computer vision-driven medication management system has the potential to drastically reduce the number of medical errors that occur due to incorrect or missing prescriptions, incorrect dosages, or even forgetting to take a certain medication.

 It can also ensure that medications are administered on time, thus reducing the risk of drug interactions and other adverse effects.
-Furthermore, the system can provide real-time feedback to physicians and nurses so they can be alerted when dosages change, or incorrect medications are prescribed.
+Furthermore, the system can provide real-time feedback to physicians and nurses so they can be alerted when dosages change or incorrect medications are prescribed.

-17. Facial recognition for patient identification
+17. Facial Recognition for Patient Identification

-This technology has been applied in various healthcare applications, such as quickly and accurately verifying patient identities during hospital admissions, preventing errors in clinical practice (patient safety), helping prevent medical identity fraud, streamlining the registration process, and preventing unauthorized access to sensitive information or area.
+This technology has been applied in various healthcare applications, such as quickly and accurately verifying patient identities during hospital admissions, preventing errors in clinical practice (patient safety), helping prevent medical identity fraud, streamlining the registration process, and preventing unauthorized access to sensitive information or areas.

-18. Automating counting cells
+18. Automating Counting Cells

 Computer vision can be used to identify and count cells.
 Various computer vision methods have been introduced as alternatives to traditional microscopy and rapid diagnostic tests.
 AI vision methods hold much potential to drastically reduce errors arising from manual cell counting and save a significant amount of human resources, time, and cost.